The-Coding-Capybara/CapyVerse/README.md

 Functions that are used across multilple projects are stored in the CaPy (python functions) and CapybaRa (R functions) projects.

+## Credentials

+The projects in this repository use several APIs to get data, some of which require credentials to be parsed.
+All credentials should be saved in the Credentials directory.
+Please use the example .ini files to set up your own credentials to these APIs, when you have entered your own credentials please remove the '-example' from the name of the .ini file.
+These are in the .gitignore so should not make it to the repository.

 ## Disclaimer

 This is a personal project.
 It is **not affiliated with, endorsed by,